You have questions? We have answers!

 - What is Apollycon?
 Apollycon was created by owner Jennifer L. Armentrout in 2015.
 It is an event for readers across all genres (including YA, NA, and Adult), which includes panels, bookish social events, signings featuring authors and special guests, as well as an after party where readers and authors can connect.
 2018 marks Apollycon’s 4th year.

 - Will I need a ticket to attend?
 Short answer: YES.
 Long answer: Every man, woman, and child (over the age of 10) that will be present must have a ticket.
-(Note: Children under the age of 10 are FREE, but you must still plan to register a free child ticket for them via the Eventbrite page.)
+(Note: Children under the age of 10 are FREE.)

 - How much does it cost to get in?
-Ticket prices vary from $10 – $120 a ticket.
+Ticket prices vary from $10 – $125 (plus Eventbrite fees) per ticket.
 For a full description of each, go here, or click “TICKETS” in the menu on our homepage.
-All tickets will be sold via Eventbrite, and go on sale on Saturday, June 17th, 2017 at 12M Eastern Standard Time.
+All tickets will be sold via Eventbrite, sale date TBA.

 - I need to change the name on my ticket(s).
 How do I do that?
 If you need to change the name on your ticket, you should be able to do so by logging into your Eventbrite account (via the desktop browser version), and change it directly in there.
 However, if you’re having issues, you can email us at email@example.com and we can assist you.
-We will not accept name transfers/requests after March 16th, 2018.
+The last day to complete name changes/transfers March 16th, 2019.

 - Will I be able to purchase books at the venue/event?
 YES.
 There will be a book seller on-site selling with books for purchase. *Please note: They may not have a lot of older/back list titles or formats.
 We will post a list of books that will be available at the Apollycon bookstore, as well as the days/hours of operation closer to the event date.